ThBraum/ThBraum/README.md

 I’m an 19 year old student of Information Systems at Unicamp.
 I always have been passionate about technology and innovation.
 I love to learn and I’m very dedicated, with dedication being one of my differentials.

-I'm currently improving my C++ skills and learning Java.
+I'm currently improving my skills in C#, C++ and Java, as well as learning other languages.

 </br>